-For the majority, I was Head of Hub operations, where I directly managed processes, culture, training, tools and analytics for all our retail operations around the company (comprising some 200 sites, and nearly a thousand people).
+For the majority, of that time I was (de facto, then officially) Head of Hub Operations, where I directly managed processes, culture, training, tools and analytics for all our retail operations around the company (comprising some 200 sites, and nearly a thousand people).

 Some of the things I did included:

-- Retail experience: I was responsible for the entire service experience in “Retail Ops”.
+Retail experience: I was responsible for the service experience in “Retail Ops”.
 This started with Hubs, and the culture of service that we had, that we conveyed to staff through a rich training curriculum that evolved over the time I was there.

 Retail technology and tools: I personally built the first version of a processing engine for every single visit to Hubs.
 It started with one location, and just a few hundred visitors a day…

 Workplace productivity: On the back of the retail technology and tools, I established the first metrics for workplace productivity, and started benchmarking sites against each other.

-When I gave notice in August 2018, I gave an almost unheard-of three months notice.
-Nothing happened while I was there — partly due to a re-organisation, but also partly because it’s hard to replace one person who does so many things.
+No recruitment happened while I was still there — partly due to a re-organisation, but also partly because it’s hard to replace one person who does so many things.

 The first one (workplace productivity) probably encompassed more than just my job, but it was nice to know that I had laid the foundation with our rich data systems.